 - Living Assistance – Visit this page to find out about financial assistance near you and how to qualify.

 - Children’s Health Insurance Program – Uninsured families who do not qualify for Medicaid can find options for their children through this program.

-- Maternal and Child Health Bureau – Call 800-311-2229 and received information about a variety of pregnancy-related services in your state.
+- Maternal and Child Health Bureau – Call 1-800-311-2229 and receive information about a variety of pregnancy-related services in your state.

 - Supplemental Nutrition Assistance Program (SNAP) – This program helps provide food for low-income families who qualify.